-The Club has recently encountered a number of large claims where vessels have had to alter course during a close quarters situation, resulting in either a collision or a grounding.
-These incidents have taken place while navigating in high traffic areas where many vessels have been using very similar passage plans.
+During a close quarters situation, vessels may have to alter course, resulting in either a collision or a grounding.
+These incidents can be more likely to take place while navigating in high traffic areas where many vessels have been using very similar passage plans.